oist/LuscombeU_genome_template/README.md

 - busco: busco genome mode result

 ## About the assemblies
-Assemblies created from contigs are written in `.usa` files (http://emboss.open-bio.org/html/use/ch06s06.html)
+- Assemblies created from contigs are written in `.usa` files (http://emboss.open-bio.org/html/use/ch06s06.html)
+- Priority is given to the following (for primary):
+	- contiguity
+	- telomere presence
+	- size
+- https://github.com/johannesnicolaus/find_telomeres was used to find telomeres
+- https://nf-co.re/pairgenomealign was used for pairwise genome alignment

 ## Primary assembly details